 Until then, it looked like Vogler would have the last laugh on this 80-degree evening.
 He threw for 164 yards, ran for 120 more and figured in six of UMD’s seven touchdowns – four running and two passing.
 His throwing scores — to sophomore Zach Zweifel and junior Jeremy Reierson — gave UMD a quick 14-0 lead, but there would be no run-away victory for the Bulldogs (4-1 overall).

-SCSU (3-2) weathered the early storm and Klaphake hit Taylor Berger with a 23-yard touchdown pass in the second quarter to awaken the Huskies.
+SCSU (3-2) weathered the early storm and Klaphake hit Taylor Berger with a 23-yard touchdown pass in the second quarter.
 His scoring strike swung momentum, but only for a moment as UMD’s Justin Fowlkes took the ensuing kickoff 61 yards to the Huskies 32.
 However a holding penalty nullified much of the gain and Vogler threw an interception six plays later, setting SCSU up near midfield.

 Klaphake methodically took advantage, using 11 plays to move his Huskies to the UMD 5 before the defense stiffened.
 A hurried pass on third down fell incomplete and SCSU settled for a field goal mere moments after a tie seemed certain.
 The red-zone stand was an emotional lift for UMD, now nursing a 14-10 lead, and Fowlkes quickly restored a two-possession margin with his second-straight long kick return, an 80-yard touchdown scamper on SCSU’s ensuing kickoff.
 The lengthy, meandering romp contributed to what would be another great day of special teams play for UMD, which entered Saturday with the nation’s second-best kickoff return average and two touchdowns.
 The Bulldogs piled up 208 more return yards against SCSU, along with another score.